garethwham/ai-agent-repo/README.md

   - Title
   - Description
   - Visual status indicators
+- Ability for users to add a label to the card
 - **Atlassian Design System**: Implements Atlassian's color scheme and styling patterns
 - **Responsive Layout**: Works seamlessly across different screen sizes
 - **React-powered**: Built with React 18 for optimal performance and maintainability